 In multiple places, Trafalgar points out that there are inherent risks with participating in a tour and that the company is not responsible for the illness or injury of a passenger unless Trafalgar’s negligence is proven to have caused the condition.

-And nowhere in the contract does it say that the tour bus will be operating at less than capacity.
+And nowhere in the contract does it say that this Trafalgar bus tour will be operating at less than capacity.
 It is unclear why Hackner believed that her bus should have been less crowded.
-Trafalgar is in business to make money — if there are 52 seats on the bus you can be sure that those seats will be filled if the company is able to sell them.
+Trafalgar is in business to make money — if there are 52 seats on the bus you can be sure that the company will fill those seats if at all possible.

-If you have a grievance on an organized tour, it is critical to make it known at the time.
+If you have a grievance during an organized tour, it’s critical to make it known at the time.
 This will give the company an opportunity to correct the situation or at the very least make a record of your complaint.
-Once your tour is over and you are home, it is impossible for the company to properly investigate or remedy your issue.
+Once your tour is over, it is impossible for the company to properly investigate or remedy your issue.

 We are happy to hear that Hackner is on the mend now, and we hope that her next vacation is free of coughing little boys who refuse to cover their mouth.
 But as anyone who travels knows — that can never be guaranteed.